 It’s a hot summer day; the grass is long, and it’s time to mow.
-You put fresh fuel in and nothing happens.
+You put fresh fuel in your trusty mower and nothing happens.
 You pull the cord over and over, but your lawn mower won’t start.
 What now?
 As long as you’re able to pull the cord and the engine just won’t turn over, it’s most likely something simple.
 Here are a few things to check to help get that mower fired up.

 Fire in the Hole

 Nine times out of 10 in a mower that won’t start, the issue is as simple as a fouled spark plug.
 Over time, as your engine runs, it leaves deposits on the spark plug, coating it in burnt fuel, oil and exhaust soot.
 Remove the spark plug wire and the plug itself for inspection – and also to prevent accidental starting while you’re investigating what’s happening.
 If the spark plug is all black, then it’s time to replace it.
 Be sure to buy the same size plug and set the gap to the correct specification.
 Most mowers use a 0.025″ gap on the spark plug, which you can measure and set with a gap tool.
+You may be tempted to just clean the old spark plug, but that may only prolong your problems if the plug is worn out.
+Considering the life of a mower plug is roughly only about 50 hours of use, a new plug is cheap insurance.

 At this point, the engine should start.
 If for some reason it doesn’t, the reason could be a handful of more technical issues – one of which is carb needle adjustments.
 The needles shouldn’t need to be adjusted much, but over time they can move out of their setting.
 In this case, you’ll need a shop to adjust them for you.
 One other thing it might be is an oil sensor.
 Newer engines sometimes have a sensor that detects when motor oil levels are too low, and will cut out the ignition to protect the internal parts.